2010–11 Los Angeles Lakers season: Playoffs summary

-New Orleans Hornets
+First Round vs New Orleans Hornets

 In the first round of the playoffs, the Lakers played the New Orleans Hornets, a team they beat four times in the regular season.
 The Lakers lost 109–100 in their opener in the playoffs to the Hornets, who were led by Chris Paul and his 33 points, 14 assists and seven rebounds.
 The Lakers had not lost a playoff opener at home in 15 years.
 Bryant had 34 points on 13-for-26 shooting, while Gasol had eight points on two-of-nine shooting, six rebounds, zero offensive rebounds and poor defense on pick-and-roll plays.
 "It's up to me to get myself going, be more aggressive, get myself into rhythm", Gasol said.
 "He's not naturally aggressive", Bryant said.
 Bynum and Barnes played after injuries at the end of the regular season, while Blake remained out with the chicken pox.
 The Lakers won Game 2, 87–78, led by Bynum's 17 points and 11 rebounds.
 Odom scored 16 points, and Artest added 15.
 Bryant had only 11 points, but insisted to Jackson that he guard Paul, who finished with 20 points and nine assists.
 Gasol had eight points and five rebounds, and shot just four-for-19 from the field in the first two games.
 Blake returned in Game 2 and did not score but had five assists and three rebounds.
 Bryant scored 30 points, Gasol added 17 points and 10 rebounds, and the Lakers won Game 3 in New Orleans, 100–86.
 Bryant again helped to defend Paul, who had 22 points, eight assists, and five turnovers.
 The Lakers lost 93–88 in Game 4 as Paul had 27 points, 15 assists and 13 rebounds and the smaller Hornets outrebounded the Lakers 39–32 and held a 20–4 advantage second-chance points.
 Bryant was scoreless in the first half, shooting 0–7, and he finished with 17 points on 5–18 shooting.
 Bryant sprained his left ankle with 1:32 remaining in the game, and used crutches to leave the arena.
 Bryant, after refusing to get an MRI exam and X-rays, played in Game 5 and had two spectacular dunks in a 106–90 victory.
 The larger Laker front line helped the team regain control in rebounds with a 42–25 advantage over the Hornets, resulting in a 22–2 disparity in second-chance points.
 Bynum had 18 points and 10 rebounds.
 The Lakers won the series 4–2 with a 98–80 win in Game 6.
 Bryant scored 22 of his 24 points in the first three-quarters, and Bynum had 18 points and 12 rebounds.
 The Lakers again outrebounded New Orleans, 43–30, and held the advantage in second-chance points, 21–4.
 Paul had 10 points, 11 assists and eight rebounds.
 Hornets head coach Monty Williams said, "Kobe's Kobe, but I thought Bynum decided the series.
 He was that good."